By Tim Lambert

-In the past, many people were very superstitious and changes between periods of time were very significant.
+In the past, many people were very superstitious and changes between periods were very significant.
 Therefore there were many superstitions about New Year as late as the 19th century.
-Many people believed that you should not take anything out of the house until you had brought something in, otherwise you would ‘take out’ the luck.
+Many people believed that you should not take anything out of the house until you had brought something in, otherwise, you would ‘take out’ the luck.
 Some people would not take out the rubbish or ash from the fire.
-Others even refused to let a neighbor light a taper from their fire to take home to light their own fire!
+Others even refused to let a neighbor light a taper from their fire to take home to light their fire!

-It was also important that the first man to step over the threshold (called the first-footer) should have dark hair.
+It was also important that the first man to step over the threshold (called the first footer) should have dark hair.
 (It must be a man it was bad luck if a woman was the first person to enter your house on New Year’s Day).
-Some people believed that the ‘first-footer’ should bring a lump of coal for extra luck.
+Some people believed that the ‘first footer’ should bring a lump of coal for extra luck.

 Many people believed that the first water drawn from the well on New Year’s Day (known as the cream of the well) was special and if a woman washed in it she would become beautiful.